Mangalis0/Parameter-Tuning/README.md

 **Completed by Mangaliso Makhoba.**

-**Overview:** This project is using the UCI Wine Quality Data Set to create a model that will predict the wine quality based on physicochemical tests, after tuning hyperparameters.
+**Overview:** This project is using the UCI Wine Quality Dataset to create a model that will predict the wine quality based on physicochemical tests, after tuning hyperparameters.

 **Problem Statement:** Evaluate Support Vector Classifier (SVC) model perfomance after finding the best hyperparamers of 'C' and 'gamma'.